Dashboard Design: General Information

 Actions with Widgets on Dashboards

-In design mode of the dashboard, the user designing the dashboard can perform the following actions:
+In design mode of a dashboard, a user designing the dashboard can perform the following actions: